 If you were expecting a gorgeous waterfall at the bottom, you will be disappointed!
 Despite the fact the place is called Peguyangan waterfall there is no waterfall at all.
 At least not what you would expect.

-There are three little spouts marking the entrance to the sacred temple where the locals usually perform water blessings.
+Three little spouts are marking the entrance to the sacred temple where the locals usually perform water blessings.
 Don’t expect a big building though, the temple is just a simple gate with a small outside area behind it.

 After you’ve seen everything at the bottom and soaked in the view, it’s time to head back.
-You need to take the same stairway you used for getting down.
-Unfortunately hiking up is a lot harder so don’t rush, take your time and don’t forget to admire the views along the way once again!
+You need to take the same stairway you used to get down.
+Unfortunately hiking up is a lot harder so don’t rush, take your time, and don’t forget to admire the views along the way once again!

-In order to get to Nusa Penida you have to catch a boat at Sanur harbour.
 Whenever I’m in Asia I always book my transportation tickets via 12Go Asia.
-Their website is super easy to use, you just have to type in your origin and your destination and it collects you all the available transportation methods.
+Their website is super easy to use, you just have to type in your origin and your destination and it collects all the available transportation methods.

-Many different companies offer boats from Bali to Nusa Penida, ticket prices vary between 11-16 USD depending on which company you choose.
-The boat ride takes like 45 minutes in total and it will take you to Toya Pakeh Harbour in the north-west side of Nusa Penida.
+Many different companies offer boats from Bali to Nusa Penida, ticket prices vary between $11-16 US depending on which company you choose.
+The boat ride takes about 45 minutes in total and it will take you to Toya Pakeh Harbour on the northwest side of Nusa Penida.